 Infiniti features that impact insurance costs

-Overall, Infinitis are safe vehicles, even though they fall short of some other manufacturers when it comes to third-party ratings, safety scores and crash tests.
-Here are a few Infiniti safety features that can impact the cost of car insurance:
+Overall, Infinitis are typically considered safe vehicles, even though they fall short of some other manufacturers when it comes to third-party ratings, safety scores and crash tests.
+Here are a few Infiniti safety features that may impact the cost of car insurance for this make:

 - Blind spot warnings: Many new Infiniti models are equipped with a blind spot warning system, which alerts drivers when a car is in their blind spot.
 If the driver starts to change lanes while a car is in their blind spot, the technology can direct the driver back toward the center of their lane.

 - Panoramic awareness: With Infiniti’s panoramic awareness technology, drivers get a 360-degree view of their vehicle while parking and alerts when moving objects are detected in front of, behind or next to the car.